Understanding Freight Brokerage Margins

 Accessorial Margin: Accessorial charges (lumper fees, liftgate, detention, etc.) are another source of brokerage profit.
 The spread between what you bill the customer and what you reimburse the carrier directly impacts gross profit.

-Tip: Use the Lane Rate Analyzer to evaluate individual carrier rates before booking.
-Pair this tool with the Deadhead Calculator to factor repositioning costs into your margin decisions.
+Related freight tools: Use the Lane Rate Analyzer to evaluate individual carrier rates before booking.
+Pair this tool with the Deadhead Calculator to factor repositioning costs into your margin decisions, or use the Fuel Surcharge Calculator to determine standard FSC spreads.